-- Schedule a phone call or virtual meeting with your local government representative to discuss the issues of asbestos exposure and mesothelioma
+- Schedule a phone call or meeting with your local representative to discuss the issues of asbestos exposure and mesothelioma

-Remember, until asbestos has been banned and removed from all structures, it still poses a threat.
-For example, older buildings, vehicles, or machines may still contain asbestos.
+Asbestos is not banned in the U.S. and poses a threat to veterans, service members, and civilians today.
+For example, older buildings, vehicles, or ships may still contain asbestos.
 If the asbestos is disturbed, someone could breathe it in and get sick.

-Getting involved on Veterans Day 2022 allows us to honor the sacrifices that our service members have made.
+Getting involved on Veterans Day 2023 allows us to unite and honor the sacrifices our service members have made.

 Veterans will always carry the experiences of their military service, whether they are positive, traumatic, or both.
-In some cases, veterans sacrifice their lives for their country, either in the line of duty or long after they have served due to mesothelioma or other disabilities.
+In some cases, veterans sacrificed their lives for our country, either in the line of duty or long after they have served due to mesothelioma or other disabilities.